-The shape of the seasonal cycle in MHT is similar to that of the MOC for each estimate as expected given the high correlation between the monthly-mean MHT and MOC (r=0.90, r=0.91, r=0.96 for ensemble-mean, altimeter-based estimate, and SAMBA respectively over 2013-2017).
+The shape of the seasonal cycle in MHT is similar to that of the MOC for each estimate as expected given the high correlation between the monthly-mean MHT and MOC (r = 0.90, r = 0.91, and r = 0.96 for the ensemble mean, altimeter-based estimate, and SAMBA, respectively, over 2013-2017).
 The Mayer energy-budget estimates have seasonal cycles dominated by an annual signal, with a larger magnitude range than other estimates.
-They are similar to the Trenberth estimate, but with greater month-to-month variability.
-However, when averaged over the 2000-2016 period used in the Trenberth estimate rather than 2013-2017, they become smoother and closer to the ensemble ("Mayer ORAS5 2000-16" in Fig. 4).
+They are similar to the Trenberth estimate but with greater month-to-month variability.
+However, when averaged over the 2000-2016 period used in the Trenberth estimate rather than 2013-2017, they become smoother and closer to the ensemble ("Mayer\ORAS5\2000-16" in Fig. 4).

-Year-to-year variations in the annual cycles of each estimate over 2013-2017 (not shown), and differences in the climatological seasonal cycle between each estimate (Fig. 4), stem from their geostrophic differences (Fig. 4, lower panels), because the Ekman annual cycles are similar year-to-year (not shown) and for all estimates (Fig. 4, middle panels).
-Differences between estimates are clearer in the geostrophic component, peaking before the ensemble-mean in the altimeter-based estimate and after the ensemble-mean in SAMBA.
-Thus, the Ekman and geostrophic components tend to oppose each other in the altimeter-based estimate and augment each other in SAMBA.
-This causes a greater increase in the magnitude of the total MOC and MHT seasonal cycles (relative to their geostrophic components) in SAMBA than it does in the altimeter-based estimate, but a greater change in the seasonal cycle phase and shape in the altimeter-based estimate (cf. Fig. 4, lower and upper panels).
+Year-to-year variations in the annual cycles of each estimate over 2013-2017 (not shown) and differences in the climatological seasonal cycle between each estimate (Fig. 4) stem from their geostrophic differences (Fig. 4e, f) because the Ekman annual cycles are similar year to year (not shown) and for all estimates (Fig. 4c, d).
+Differences between estimates are clearer in the geostrophic component, peaking before the ensemble mean in the altimeter-based estimate and after the ensemble mean in SAMBA.
+Thus, the Ekman and geostrophic components tend to counteract each other in the altimeter-based estimate and augment each other in SAMBA.
+This causes a greater increase in the magnitude of the total MOC and MHT seasonal cycles (relative to their geostrophic components) in SAMBA than it does in the altimeter-based estimate but a greater change in the seasonal cycle phase and shape in the altimeter-based estimate (cf. Fig. 4a, b and e, f).
 The relative contribution of the Ekman component to the total MOC and MHT in the ensemble is nonetheless significantly greater than in SAMBA.
-In the ensemble-mean (and in GLORYS12V1 and SAMBA), the geostrophic component of the MOC (Fig. 4, lower left panel) has a second peak in November or December (i.e., austral spring or summer), and thus has a semi-annual signal.
-Although the increase in the MOC to this end-of-year peak relative to the magnitude of decrease from the preceding peak is smaller in the ensemble-mean than in SAMBA, it is noteworthy, increasing by 52% of the preceding decrease (and by 77% in the seasonal cycle over 1993-2020) compared to 84% in SAMBA.
-The altimeter-based estimate has no significant increase in the geostrophic component in austral spring, and there is also no increase in the ensemble-mean MHT, unlike in SAMBA (Fig. 4, lower right panel).
+In the ensemble mean (and in GLORYS12V1 and SAMBA), the geostrophic component of the MOC (Fig. 4e) has a second peak in November or December (i.e. austral spring or summer) and thus has a semi-annual signal.
+Although the increase in the MOC to